cardano-foundation/CIPs/cip-drep-metadata/README.md

 Participants at the workshop held to debut the first draft of this CIP strongly advocated in favour of a CIP that would include features that would assist a DRep comprised of a team of individuals properly describe their endeavour to delegating Ada Holders and anyone else reading the metadata associated with their registration.

 This CIP has not included these features, the decision not to include these features was made in order to simplify this CIP so that it became suitable for the minimum viable level of tooling, with the expectation that further CIPs will build on it.

-## Specification
-CIP-1694 specifies that metadata anchors are optional for DRep registration and updates.
-This CIP covers metadata for the aforementioned transaction types, but it does not cover metadata for voting transactions.

-### Markdown Text Styling
-Unlike [CIP-108](https://github.com/Ryun1/CIPs/blob/governance-metadata-actions/CIP-0108/README.md#markdown-text-styling) this standard seeks to simplify the job of tooling providers by not supporting text formatting such as markdown.

-### Integrity
-Metadata is said to have integrity when the hash of this metadata in the metadata anchor on-chain is the same as a hash made of the metadata now (given that the same algorithm is used).
-Tooling SHOULD check for metadata integrity, with the hashing algorithm determined by rules outlined in [CIP-100](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0100).
-If tooling detects that the metadata does not have integrity it MUST NOT display the metadata, and it MUST display a warning describing why it is not showing the metadata.

 ### Formatting
 If DRep Metadata is not formatted in the way described by this CIP then tooling SHOULD either: